LBNL-ETA/frads/docs/how-to/guide5.md

 ```
 ### Initialize pyenergyplus.api to simulate

+To access a variable during the simulation, you need to first request the variable before running the simulation by calling `request_variable`and passing in a variable name and key.

 Register the controller functions to be called back by EnergyPlus by calling `set_callback`and passing in a callback point and function.
 To simulate, use `run`with optional parameters: `-w`weather file, `-d`output directory, and `-p`output prefix (default: eplus).

 Refer to [Application Guide for EMS](https://energyplus.net/assets/nrel_custom/pdfs/pdfs_v22.1.0/EMSApplicationGuide.pdf) for descriptions of the calling points.
 This example uses `callback_begin_system_timestep_before_predictor`calling point to control the shading and lighting.